pusher/pusher-http-node/README.md

 #### isValid

-Validates the signature of the WebHook and returns a boolean.
+Validates the content type, body format and signature of the WebHook and returns a boolean.
 Your application should validate incoming webhooks, otherwise they could be faked.

 Accepts an optional parameter containing additional application tokens (useful e.g. during migrations):